GallicoAquilae/SKFortnite/README.md

 # SKFortnite
-SKFortnite is a minecraft script that makes fortnite, in minecraft !
+SKFortnite is a minecraft script that makes Fortnite, in minecraft !